-DOE is committed to investing in research and development (R&D) for innovations that deliver benefits to the American public and leads to commercialization of technologies and products that foster sustainable, resilient, and equitable access to clean energy.
-Further, DOE is committed to supporting the development of more diverse, equitable, inclusive, and accessible (DEIA) workplaces to help maintain the nation's leadership in science and technology.
+DOE is committed to investing in research and development (R&D) innovations that deliver benefits to the American public and lead to commercialization of technologies and products that foster sustainable, resilient, and equitable access to clean energy.
+Further, DOE is committed to supporting the development of more diverse, equitable, inclusive, and accessible workplaces to help maintain the nation's leadership in science and technology.

-To support the goal of building a clean and equitable energy economy, projects funded under this FOA are expected to (1) advance DEIA; (2) contribute to energy equity; and (3) invest in America's workforce.
-To ensure these objectives are met, applications must include a Research and Development Community Benefits Plan (R&D Community Benefits Plan) that addresses the three objectives stated above.
-See Section IV.D.xvii, and Appendix G for the more information on the R&D Community Benefits Plan content requirements.
+To support the goal of building a clean and equitable energy economy, projects funded under this FOA are expected to (1) advance diversity, equity, inclusion and accessibility (DEIA); (2) contribute to energy equity; and (3) invest in America's workforce.
+To ensure these objectives are met, applications must include a Community Benefits Plan (CBP) that addresses the three objectives stated above.